dzekelid/transfers/_listings/stripe/transfers-transfer-get.md

 ---
 swagger: "2.0"
 info:
-  title: Stripe
+  title: Stripe Get Transfers Transfer
-  description: The Stripe REST API.
-Please see https://stripe.com/docs/api for more
+  description: Retrieves the details of an existing transfer.
+Supply the unique transfer
-    details.
+    ID from either a transfer creation request or the transfer list, and Stripe will return the corresponding transfer information.
   termsOfService: https://stripe.com/us/terms/
   contact:
     name: Stripe Dev Platform Team